 Festivals are scheduled on a lunar Tibetan calendar, occurring at about the same time of the year but on different days.
 We keep a current “save the date” calendar of these important events, so those who travel Bhutan can experience a festival.

 Here are six of our favorite Bhutan festivals, ranging from the Haa festival in far western Bhutan to Gomphu Kora and the Trashigang Tsechu in the less traveled east.
-For travelers who enjoy going off the tourist track, we suggest planning enough travel time to see at least one of these truly authentic, local festivals.
+For travelers who enjoy taking a fun break from touring Bhutan, we suggest planning enough travel time to see at least one of these truly authentic, local festivals.

-Since Paro is the gateway for many tourists coming into and out of Bhutan, the local Tsechu festival is the most familiar to foreigners.
+Since Paro is the gateway for many people touring Bhutan, the local Tsechu festival is the most familiar to foreigners.
 Every year since the mid-17th century when Zhabdrung Ngawang Namgyel, the unifier and founder of Bhutan, established the fortress monastery in Paro, monks and Bhutanese people from the region have gathered in the spring for a five-day celebration.

 Monks perform “Cham” dances, religious masked dances that dramatize events in the life of Guru Rimpoche (aka Padmasambhava), who brought Buddhism to Bhutan in the 8th century).
 Laypeople in traditional Bhutanese dress do folk dances to the sounds of drums, cymbals and horns.
 Markets spread in all directions, and people picnic or buy food from stalls.